 After completing a minimum of 960 hours of satisfactory work on a qualifying Forest Service project, and receiving an associate degree or two-year post-secondary certification, Resource Assistants may acquire a special hiring authority for up to two years to apply to permanent positions open to Forest Service employees.

-The Corps Network is one of several national organizations that works with the U.S. Forest Service to recruit Resource Assistants.
+The Corps Network is one of several national organizations that work with the U.S. Forest Service to recruit Resource Assistants.
 This partnership model allows the U.S. Forest Service to reach a diverse pool of applicants across the country.
-Among the other organizations that partner with the U.S. Forest Service on recruitment are several Member and Affiliate organizations of The Corps Network, including Conservation Legacy—Environmental Stewards; Conservation Trust for North Carolina; Greening Youth Foundation; MobilizeGreen; and Northwest Youth Corps
+Among the other organizations that partner with the U.S. Forest Service on recruitment are several Member and Affiliate organizations of The Corps Network, including Conservation Legacy—Environmental Stewards; Conservation Trust for North Carolina; Greening Youth Foundation; MobilizeGreen; and Northwest Youth Corps.

 - Forest Service units identify work experiences that are at a GS-04 level or above that allow for meaningful contributions to the Forest Service mission.

 - The Corps Network invites Accredited Corps to work with interested Forest Service sites to recruit qualified, diverse candidates.

 - The Accredited Corps will provide the Forest Service with a list of top candidates.
 Interviews and final selections are made by the Forest Service unit.